French Presidential Candidate Macron Takes Page From American Political Playbook

 Knocking on doors is a tactic that was used by another politician who, like Macron, was an inexperienced newcomer when he first appeared on the scene.
 His name was Barack Obama.

-"What we've seen in all the political studies, going door-to-door, having an exchange face-to-face, it raises the chance of persuading someone to vote by eight-to-ten times," Dernon says.

-Lex Paulson is an American who worked on Obama's 2008 campaign.
-He now teaches political science in Paris and is an unpaid adviser to Macron.
+"What we've seen in all the political studies, going door-to-door, having an exchange face-to-face, it raises the chance of persuading someone to vote by eight-to-ten times," says Lex Paulson, an American who worked on Obama's 2008 campaign.
+Paulson now teaches political science in Paris and is an unpaid adviser to Macron.

 Paulson says he's hearing the same frustrations from French voters that he heard when he worked for Obama.